Myanmar jails journalist for anti-coup protests coverage | DW | 13.05.2021

 Three of the DVB's journalists were detained in northern Thailand earlier this week for illegally entering the country after fleeing Myanmar.

-Human rights groups and press freedom advocates, including the Committe to Protect Journalists, have urged Thailand not to deport them.
+Human rights groups and press freedom advocates, including the Committee to Protect Journalists, have urged Thailand not to deport them.

-Several other news outlets have had their licenses cancelled in Myanmar.
-Amnesty International's Deputy Regional Director Emerlynne Gil said journalism was effectively criminalized in the country.
+Several other news outlets have had their licenses canceled in Myanmar.
+Amnesty International's Deputy Regional Director Emerlynne Gil said journalism has been effectively criminalized in the country.

 "They risk life and liberty to shed light on the military's abuses.
 The military authorities are ruthless, determined to crush dissent by silencing those who seek to expose their crimes," said Gil in a statement.